iltuoconsulenteit/DocCropper-Test/README.md

 # DocCropper

-🗂️ *DocCropper* is a fork of [`varna9000/image-perspective-crop`](https://github.com/varna9000/image-perspective-crop), enhanced to support:
+🗂️ *DocCropper* is a lightweight tool for correcting document photos and assembling them into PDFs.
+It has grown from earlier open‑source examples and now includes:

 - ✅ Multi-image upload
 - 📐 Batch perspective correction